FRC5010/PowerUp-2018/README.md

 # PowerUp-2018
-The robot code for the 2018 PowerUp competition
+Fishers TigerDynasty robot code for the 2018 PowerUp competition season.